Rebirth-of-the-Night/Rebirth-Of-The-Night/README.md

 ### Version 2

 Rebirth of the Night is best with the atmosphere provided by **Optifine Shaders** and **Soundtrack.** These mods needs to be installed separately.
-Follow the [RotN Music and Visuals guide](https://discord.com/channels/620840315498004480/648014490390233124/752685477945016451) to install.
+Follow the [Installation guide here](https://wiki.rebirthofthenight.com/wiki/Installation).

 [v2.77.5 Client](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night/files/2974800)